Overview

 Food protein-induced enterocolitis syndrome (FPIES)

-A food allergen can also cause what's sometimes called a delayed food allergy.
+A food allergen also can cause what's sometimes called a delayed food allergy.
 Although any food can be a trigger, milk is one of the most common.
 The reaction, commonly vomiting and diarrhea, usually occurs within hours after eating the trigger rather than within minutes.

 Risk factors